datatheorem/TrustKit-Android/README.md

 ```

-Then, TrustKit Android should be initialized with the same path:
+Then, TrustKit should be initialized with the same path:

 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {
   super.OnCreate(savedInstanceState);

   // Using the default path - res/xml/network_security_config.xml
   TrustKit.initializeWithNetworkSecurityConfiguration(this);

   // OR using a custom resource (TrustKit can't be initialized twice) TrustKit.initializeWithNetworkSecurityConfiguration(this, R.id.my_custom_network_security_config);

   URL url = new URL("https://www.datatheorem.com");
   String serverHostname = url.getHost();